FlowFuse/website/src/handbook/peopleops/organization.md

 All employees are free to provide feedback or input to the board of directors through email.
 It's adviced not to include the CEO in such an email.

+If the board agrees with the CEO underperforming a seperate process will be followed tailored to the sitation and the bylaws of FlowFuse.